danepowell/honeydew-android/README.md

 ## Honeydew for Android

 This is the Android client for Honeydew, previously available on the Google Play Store.
+You’ll find it similar to [Our Groceries](https://play.google.com/store/apps/details?id=com.headcode.ourgroceries&hl=en_US&gl=US).
 I don't have time to maintain it, so I'm giving it to the world for free.

 ## Other Honeydew components